How to become a House League Coach (Markham Waxers)

 A major part of OMHA service is the implementation of certification programs for all team staff.
 The OMHA delivers these programs to its membership through clinics province-wide each year.

-View a listing of current clinics and register for clinics online.
+View a listing of current coaching clinics and register for coaching clinics online.

 Respect in Sport for Activity Leaders